gschmutz/bigdata-spark-workshop/05a-spark-application-via-spark-connect/README.md

 followed by Spark progress lines as the jobs execute.
 The script finishes in a few seconds once both write operations complete.

 > **What just happened?** The Python process on your machine connected to the `spark-connect` service over gRPC (port 15002).
-The service translated the DataFrame operations into Spark jobs and executed them on the cluster — reading from Object Storage and writing Parquet/JSON back to Object Storage.
+The service translated the DataFrame operations into Spark jobs and executed them on the cluster — reading from RustFS and writing Parquet/JSON back to RustFS.
 Your local process never touched the data directly.

 ## Verify the output in Object Storage